 If you change a MATLAB file that is executed as part of a callback script that you have not listed in the Model dependencies parameter:

-rebuild because the change affects the structural checksum of the
+If any changes detectedcauses a rebuild because the change affects the structural checksum of the model.

 Never enables the Never rebuild diagnostic parameter.